- CHAMPVA is an abbreviation for the Civilian Health and Medical Program of the Department of Veterans’ Affairs.

 Once again CHAMPVA has a similar process to that of Medicare.
 Following a hospitalization, it will pay for follow-up visits by skilled nurses and therapists, as long as those do not include long term assistance with the homebound person’s daily activities.

 CFL and Adult Day Care – CFL does not reimburse for adult day care.

 CHAMPVA and Hospice

-The CHAMPVA beneficiary’s Family Primary Caregiver must first secure an authorization from CFL, in which case CFL will pay for end of life care, including palliative and Hospice care.
-These reimbursements must be combined with Medicare’s benefits, and as long as the patient meets Hospice criteria of being certified terminally ill and not to survive a six-month period.
+The CHAMPVA beneficiary’s Family Primary Caregiver must first secure an authorization from CFL, in which case CFL will pay for end of life care, including palliative and hospice care.
+These reimbursements must be combined with Medicare’s benefits.
+However, the patient must meet hospice criteria of being certified terminally ill and not expected to survive six months.

 State Veteran Homes

 Veteran homes are owned and operated by individual states and constitute a viable living option for many vets.
 They have to nevertheless conform with certain admission requirements and pay at commonly state-subsidized rates.
 Many states also provide various extended care services that often include adult day health care, domiciliary, and nursing home care.
 Those would for the most part come under “Home and Community-Based Programs” and can be viewed on the “Medicare.gov” website.

 Any veteran who is dishonorably discharged loses their CHAMPV eligibility status.
 Other criteria for eligibility for CFL include:

 As previously mentioned, if you are a TRICARE beneficiary, that routinely disqualifies you for CHAMPVA eligibility